joshfrench/om-wiki-fork/Intermediate-Tutorial.md

-However an immutable UI approach like Om and immutable databases like Datomic provide the infrastructure to make these problems very approachable again even in a distributed context.
+However an immutable UI approach like Om and immutable databases like Datomic provide the infrastructure to make these problems very approachable even in a distributed context.

-We'll come back to this but first let's explore modularity in the context of sychronizing application state.
+We'll come back to this but first let's explore modularity in the context of synchronizing application state.

 ### Modularity